Chapter 5: Stereochemistry

 Examples: Draw all the stereoisomers of 1,2-dibromocyclopentane.

-Solutions: there are total three stereoisomers.
+Solutions: there are a total of three stereoisomers.

 two trans-isomers, a pair enantiomers and one cis-isomer, meso compound